 The General Fund is the primary operating fund of the Kansas City Public Library.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was \$9,028,597 while total fund balance reached \$10,637,406.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was \$9,404,964 while total fund balance reached \$10,677,215.
 As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 44.9% of total General Fund expenditures, while total fund balance represents 52.9% of that same amount.
+Unassigned fund balance represents 45.4% of total General Fund expenditures, while total fund balance represents 51.5% of that same amount.

-At June 30, 2018, the governmental funds of the Kansas City Public Library reported a combined fund balance of \$17,466,516.
-The General Fund had an increase primarily due to an overage in expected property tax revenue.
-The Gifts/Grants Fund had a decrease primarily due to spending down grants funds and the Nonmajor Governmental Funds had a decrease due to the completion and spending down of funds for capital projects.
+At June 30, 2019, the governmental funds of the Kansas City Public Library reported a combined fund balance of \$18,358,906, an overall increase of \$892,390 in comparison with the prior year.
+The increase is primarily in the Gifts/Grants Fund which had an increase of \$974,157 in part due to the receipt of a major contribution.
+The General Fund and Endowment Fund had minimal changes in the fund balance.
+The Capital Development Fund had a decrease due to the completion and spending down of funds for maintenance and capital projects.